zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-stored-procedure.md

 ---
 permaid: 1000252
-Title: EF Core Stored Procedure - Learn How to use SP to Save Entities
+Title: EF Core Stored Procedure - Learn How to Use SP to Save Entities
 MetaDescription: Unlock the power of EF Core by using Stored Procedure to save entities by keeping the logic in your database.
-Learn how to create stored procedure and map your entities to it when saving them.
+Learn how to create a stored procedure and map your entities to it when saving them.
-LastMod: 2023-02-24
+LastMod: 2025-06-22
 tags: save stored-procedure sql
 ---

-# EF Core Stored Procedure: Discover How to use SP to Save Entities
+# EF Core Stored Procedure: Discover How to Use SP to Save Entities

 ## Introduction